John Coleman (Australian footballer): Instant sensation

 He usually converted from most of his set shots by way of a long, flat punt kick.
 Notwithstanding this, however, he was also an excellent drop kick.
 Ted Rippon, Coleman's former business associate and vice-president of the football club, recalled that Coleman had kicked 14 goals in a match in Perth against a Western Australian side, and six of those goals had been drop-kicked against the wind.

 John Coleman taking a spectacular mark over North Melbourne's full-back, Vic Lawrence, on Saturday, 30 May 1953, with Essendon's Stan Booth waiting for "the crumbs".

-Coleman capped his brilliant debut year in storybook fashion: he booted his one hundredth goal in the dying moments of a record Grand Final win over Carlton.
-As of 2023, he remains the only player to kick one hundred goals in his first year.
+Coleman capped his debut year in storybook fashion: he booted his one hundredth goal in the dying moments of a record Grand Final win over Carlton.
+As of 2026, he remains the only player to kick one hundred goals in his first year.

 Second premiership

 The next year, 1950, was Coleman's most prolific season, kicking 120 goals despite missing one match with the flu, and he was a major factor in Essendon's premiership win over North Melbourne.
 Coleman's feat of kicking more than 100 goals in consecutive seasons had only been matched by Collingwood's Gordon Coventry, South Melbourne's Bob Pratt, and Collingwood's Ron Todd, all of whom achieved the feat much later in their careers when they were older, stronger, and more experienced.

 North Melbourne back pocket Pat Kelly said he would never forget playing against Essendon in Round 17 [of 1950].
 Alf Brown of The Herald wrote:

 Ten years from now I will remember that glorious mark John Coleman took in the last quarter of the Essendon North Melbourne game.

 North in a great fighting finish, drew within eight points of Essendon.
 Coleman, in an effort to lift his side, dashed down the field to take a spectacular mark about 70 yards (i.e., 65 metres) from goal.
 Kelly was in the pack over which Coleman soared.
 Admiring, and still astounded, Kelly told me after the match: "I looked up for the ball and all I could see was a set of football stops.
 They were Coleman's.
 He'd jumped clear over my head."
 Kelly is 5ft 10in (i.e., 178 cm).